g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 ### But

-Obviously the traditionalist curriculum includes sufficiently-old rationalists: Bacon, Leibniz, Franklin, Hume and so on.
+Obviously the traditionalist curriculum includes rationalists sufficiently-old: Bacon, Leibniz, Franklin, Hume and so on.
 The best of my kind will show up in their curricula in a hundred years or two; but the converse is not true.
+(Well ok, but maybe that's because rats are closed-minded.)

 They conduct a modest study of some of the least modest people of all time.
 Hegel thought his was the [final philosophy](https://shs.cairn.info/journal-archives-de-philosophie-2010-2-page-249?lang=en).
 Leibniz went further, thinking that he could automate and solve all arguments in any field.

 It's cool to read al-Khwarizmi, but when we do we're doing something quite different than he was doing.
 He was exploring, and we're retreading.
 You are not learning how to do science when you read 400 year old texts, because science is always in the present tense (even when it mines old texts for neglected and decorrelated ideas).

 I buy that to really understand Christianity, you need to understand Judaism and Platonism.
 But I have the great fortune of [not much](https://www.goodreads.com/quotes/6673489-if-someone-does-not-believe-in-fairies-he-does-not) needing to understand Christianity.
-We gave it enough of our time.
+We gave it enough of our time already.
 <!-- But no lovely soft brutal Nietzsche -->

-It's logically not the only source of wisdom, since if there had to be a first who was doing something new.
-Well ok but maybe you have to be completely exceptional, so it's not practically relevant.
+Tradition is logically not the only source of wisdom, since there had to be a first person doing something new for a tradition to get going.
+(Well ok, but maybe you have to be completely exceptional to initiate and add real substance, so it's not practically relevant for most of us.)

 <!-- I'm fixating on philosophy and history here, since it's the one making truth claims.
 A life reading French poetry is even more -->